“Inflammation is at the root of most diseases.”

 Water also transports nutrients throughout the body, protecting our joints and reducing inflammation.

-As we move into spring and the weather gets warmer it’s even more important to focus on hydration.
+As we move into summer and the weather gets warmer it’s even more important to focus on hydration.
 Warmer weather places demand on our natural detoxification pathways due to increased body temperature and sweating.
 We are also often more active outdoors in summer, meaning we need to replace any water lost due to physical activity.

 It is important to drink the right amount of water for you according to your weight.
 To work this out the formula is: